Michael Butler (producer): Hair

 In 1967, Butler was preparing to run for the US Senate when he began to discuss the Vietnam War with a young student who worked as a gardener at his home.
 As a result of those discussions, Butler developed an anti-war focus.
 Later that year in New York City, while on business related to Otto Kerner, Jr.'s Commission about Civil Disorders, he attended the show Hair at the Public Theater and, noting its strong anti-war statement, decided to obtain the rights to the show.
 Hair opened on Broadway in April 1968 and became a huge success, running for 1,750 performances, and leading to many other productions.
 By the time the Broadway production closed in 1972, Butler had overseen nine national productions and nineteen international productions.
+Butler also produced the 1979 movie adaptation of Hair, directed by Miloš Forman.

+Later business career

+In the 1950's Butler developed a ski resort at Sugarbush in Vermont., and was a founder member of Ski Club Ten there.
+In 1960 Butler developed with two of his closest friends, Ahmet Ertegun and Julio Mario Santo Domingo, an award-winning resort on Fire Island called Talisman.
+In 1966 Butler became one of the owners of the Chicago Spurs soccer team.
+With his friend Olivier Coquelin, he became a partner in several New York City discotheques including Ondine, Inferno, Hippopotamus and Le Bison.

+Polo

+Butler was a third generation polo player.
+He rose to a 1-goal handicap.
+As a player Butler won the 1974 Delegate's Cup, the 1979 Continental Cup, and the Butler Handicap in 1979, 1986 and 1989.

+In the early 1970's Butler moved to Warfield Hall, Berkshire, where he became captain of the Warfield polo team.

+In 1971, Butler and Lord Patrick Beresford relaunched the Coronation Cup, which had been inaugurated in 1911 in honour of the Coronation of George V, and had not been played since 1953 for the Coronation of Elizabeth II.
+The 1971 Coronation Cup was played at Guards Polo Club, where the USA defeated Great Britain 9-6.

+Butler served on the Board of Governors of the United States Polo Association for 17 years, from 1968 to 1985.
+He also managed the Oak Brook Polo Club for many years, including organising for Prince Charles to play there in 1986 with an all-British team in front of 20,000 spectators.

 Activism

 Around the time of his first association with Hair, Butler became a political activist.
 Before the 1968 Democratic National Convention in Chicago, he arranged a meeting between Chicago mayor Richard Daley and Abbie Hoffman, recommending that the party cultivate the Yippie vote.
 He held "Cause" meetings in Oak Brook, Illinois in the summer of 1969 with Tom Smothers, Peter Yarrow, and Black Panther Fred Hampton, among others.
-Butler donated hundreds of thousands of dollars to left-leaning causes, and was on Richard Nixon's Enemies List.
+Butler donated hundreds of thousands of dollars to left-leaning causes, and was listed twice on Richard Nixon's Enemies List.